 Teleservices focus on the capacities of bearer services and are designed to meet the demands of complicated users.
 These services can alter or process the data’s contents.

 The user does not need to be aware of the process’s specifics.
 Telephony, telefax, videotex, and teleconferencing are examples of teleservices.

 Further, ISDN specifies these services by name, but they have not yet become standards.

 Supplementary services give additional functionality to bearer services and teleservices.
-Reverse billing, call waiting, and message handling are examples of supplementary services that are commonly used in today’s telecommunications company services.
+Reverse billing, call waiting, and message handling is examples of supplementary services that are commonly used in today’s telecommunications company services.

 What are the main variations of an integrated services digital network (ISDN)?

 There are three variations of an integrated services digital network (ISDN) such as basic rate interface, primary rate interface, and broadband ISDN, as listed by techopedia.

 The basic rate interface (BRI), also known as ISDN2 was originally used as the standard internet connection option and is capable of transferring data at a speed up to 128 Kbps.

 It was designed primarily for small business and household usage, however, ISDN operates over pre-existing copper telephone lines, the claimed 128 Kbps speed is rarely achieved.